Approximations of Lipschitz maps via Ehresmann fibrations and Reeb's sphere theorem for Lipschitz functions: Nonsmooth analysis in Riemannian geometry

-\begin{remark} We give here remarks on Definition \ref{2018_01_09_def2.2}: Fix $p \in M$. \begin{enumerate}[{\rm (i)}] \item Clarke \cite{C2} originally named $\partial F (p)$ the {\it generalized Jacobian of $F$ at $p$} where $M$ and $N$ are Euclidean spaces, denoted by $R^m$, of the same dimension $m$.
-This is because we can use the atlas $\{(\R^m, \id_{\R^m})\}$ with a single chart on $\R^m$ where $\id_{\R^m}:\R^m\lra\R^m$ denotes the identity map, so without referring to independence of the choice of charts we can define $\partial F(p)$ as follows:
+\begin{remark} We give remarks on Definition \ref{2018_01_09_def2.2}: Fix $p \in M$. \begin{enumerate}[{\rm (i)}] \item Clarke \cite{C2} originally called $\partial F (p)$ the {\it generalized Jacobian of $F$ at $p$} where $M$ and $N$ are Euclidean spaces of the same dimension $m$.
+This is because we can use the atlas $\{(\R^m, \id_{\R^m})\}$ with a single chart on $\R^m$ where $\id_{\R^m}:\R^m\to\R^m$ is the identity map, so without referring to independence of the choice of charts we can define $\partial F(p)$ as follows: